fiscalismia/fiscalismia-monitoring/README.md

 # fiscalismia-monitoring
-Prometheus &amp; Grafana Dashboard running as a container, ingesting metrics from ingress (Loadbalancer) and egress (NAT-Gateway) servers to monitor access and traffic flow.
+Prometheus & Grafana Dashboard running as a container, ingesting metrics from ingress (Loadbalancer) and egress (NAT-Gateway) servers as well as Demo, Frontend and Backend Instances.

 ## todo